aknkrstozkn/ceng3511/p1/README.md

+# AKIN KÜRŞAT ÖZKAN / 140709037

 # Project 1: Search Algorithms in Action

 Purpose of this project is that is creating implementation of Breadth-first, Depth-first and Uniform-cost searching algorithms in python.

-Project works with grap input in txt format and choosed start and end states.
+The project works with grap input in txt format and chosen start and end states.

 Sample input graph;